wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-vr-unity-sdk-installation.md

 ### Quality Settings

-In Edit->Project Settings->Quality change the following for all quality levels:
+In 'Edit->Project Settings->Quality' change the following for all quality levels:

 1. Set VSync to 'Don't Sync'.
 The DPVR SDK will handle it's own VSyncing internally.